MichaelNeunteufel/NGSDiffGeo/docs/developer_docs/developer_riemannian_manifold.rst

 also carry an explicit ambient dimension, which is authoritative for scalar rank-zero values.
 A scalar K-form may use ambient dimension zero to mean unknown.
 Supported scalar operations infer the current manifold dimension, matching the form-component contract.
-Axis variance is read from ``TensorMeta``;
+Axis variance is read from ``TensorMeta``.
-operations must change values and metadata together.
+Operations must change values and metadata together.

 ``Raise`` and ``Lower`` act on one selected axis using the inverse metric or metric for the selected stratum.
 Their vector and one-form specializations are